Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 | Organ System | Symptoms |

 | CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. | Restlessness, muscle tremors, ataxia, seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.) | Restlessness, muscle tremors, ataxia, seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. |

 | Cardiovascular | BradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., hypotension, arrhythmias, AV block, cardiac arrest |
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., hypotension, arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems., AV block, cardiac arrest |

-| Respiration | DyspneaDyspnea, also known as shortness of breath, is the subjective feeling of breathlessness or difficulty breathing.
-It can be a symptom of a variety of conditions, including heart disease, lung disease, and anemia., hypoventilation, cyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
+| Respiration | Shortness of breath, hypoventilation, cyanosisCyanosis refers to a bluish discoloration of the skin and mucous membranes, caused by an inadequate oxygen supply to the blood.
 It can be a sign of heart, lung, or blood diseases. |

 | General | Weakness, hypersalivation, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to muscle activity |